 Get Ready for a Little Work

 Before you start home exchange, make sure this type of travel is really for you.
-It takes more work to set up an exchange than to book a hotel, and you have to be comfortable doing a little work during your vacation.
-Homeowners expect you to clean up before you leave, and the rating system keeps you honest on that front, even if your conscience doesn’t.
+It takes more work to set up an exchange than to book a hotel.
+You also have to be comfortable doing a little work during your vacation.
+Homeowners expect you to clean up before you leave.
+The rating system keeps you honest on that front, even if your conscience doesn’t.

-“This whole concept is not for everybody; it’s barely for 1% of the traveling population,” says Don Dennis of Marblehead Mass. who has done over 200 home exchanges.
+“This whole concept is not for everybody; it’s barely for 1% of the traveling population,” says Don Dennis of Marblehead, Massachusetts who has done over 200 home exchanges.
 “For people who want to be waited on by the pool and have a drink with a little umbrella brought to them every hour, this isn’t the lifestyle for them.”

 Use HomeExchange.com’s Guest Points To Get Started

-One of the changes Arnaud’s team has made to the HomeExchange.com platform since purchasing it in 2017 is implementing the Guest Points (GP) system, a kind of currency that people can use to do exchanges more flexibly.
-The points, which cannot be bought with or traded for actual money, allow you to welcome guests into your home even if you don’t want to go to theirs.
+One of the changes Arnaud’s team has made to the HomeExchange.com platform since purchasing it in 2017 is implementing the Guest Points (GP) system.
+This kind of currency makes it easy for people to do exchanges more flexibly.
+The points, which you can’t buy, allow you to welcome guests into your home without swapping for theirs.
 They pay you GPs for their stay, which you can use to stay at someone else’s house.

-HomeExchange.com gives you a decent number of Guest Points when you sign up for the platform and list your house for exchange.
+HomeExchange.com gives you starter Guest Points when you sign up for the platform and list your house for exchange.
 You’ll start with enough GPs to stay in someone else’s house for as much as a week or even more.

-Arnaud recommends using those GPs to be a guest first, to see what it’s like to stay in someone’s home, and then graduate to hosting after that.
+Arnaud recommends using those GPs to be a guest first, to see what it’s like to stay in someone’s home.
+Then graduate to hosting after that.
 “It’s a great way to discover the concept,” he says.

 Think of the Exchange House as a Home Base

 Home exchange is probably not the best option for people who have a very specific and targeted idea of where they want to go and when.
-Exchanges take legwork to set up, and you may have to compromise your plans as you discover what’s available and doable.
+Exchanges take legwork to set up.
+You may have to compromise your plans as you discover what’s available and doable.
 That means that one good way to approach this form of travel is to think of the house you’ll be staying in as a home base from which you can foray to see what’s surrounding you.